fionanealon/iris-data-set-project/README.md

 import numpy
 ```

 The numpy library provides some advanced math functionalities to python.
 It adds support for large multi-dimensional arrays and provides a collection of high level mathematical functions to operate on these arrays to assist in manipulating numerical data.
-I will use the numpy.genfromtxt and the numpy.mean functions to read the csv file into python using numpy and calculate the mean of each column in the Iris flower data set.[Ref: numpy](https://en.wikipedia.org/wiki/NumPy)
+I will use the numpy.genfromtxt and the numpy.mean functions to read the csv file into python using numpy and calculate the mean of each column in the Iris flower data set.
+[Ref: numpy](https://en.wikipedia.org/wiki/NumPy)

 ```Python
 # Read csv file into python using numpy
 data = numpy.genfromtxt('data/iris.csv', delimiter=',')
 ```
-Using the numpy.genfromtxt function, I will use numpy to read in a csv file into this array.
+Using the numpy.genfromtxt function, I will use numpy to read in the iris csv file into this array.
 The numpy.genfromtxt function runs two main loops.
 The first loop converts each line of the file in a sequence of strings.
 The second loop converts each string to the appropriate data type.
-[Ref: numpy.genfromtxt](https://docs.scipy.org/doc/numpy/user/basics.io.genfromtxt.html?highlight=array)
+[Ref: numpy.genfromtxt](https://docs.scipy.org/doc/numpy/user/basics.io.genfromtxt.html?highlight=array) A delimiter is a sequence of one or more characters used to specify the boundary between separate, independent regions in plain text or other data streams.[Ref: delimiter](https://www.w3resource.com/python-exercises/re/python-re-exercise-47.php)

 ```Python
 # Select all values in first column of numpy array